ember-learn/ember-blog/content/stable-typescript-types-in-ember-5-1.md

 Since 2017, Ember has had TypeScript support via the `@types` packages published from DefinitelyTyped.
 In Ember 4.8, we began publishing [a preview][preview] of types published with Ember itself.
 Those type definitions were written by hand, so they were sometimes wrong.
 We always did our best to match them up to the reality of Ember’s source code, but it was never perfect.
 With this release, we no longer publish *any* hand-authored types for Ember itself.
 Instead, the type come straight from Ember’s own TypeScript source.
 This means they are *always* in sync with Ember itself—they *cannot* be accidentally wrong.

 Given that Ember’s source has been written in TypeScript for years, why did it take us so long to get here?
 For one thing, we needed to [decide to make TypeScript a first-class language][rfc-0724] and [come up with a plan for shipping it][rfc-0800].
 For another, Ember’s internals needed a *lot* of polish to be ready to publish.
 Like many TypeScript code bases, Ember started off as a JavaScript-only code base, and its conversion happend in fits and starts over many years.
-Some parts of it were still entirely in JavaScript even just a year ago.
+Some parts of it were still entirely in JavaScript even only a year ago.
 Finally, we needed to build some custom build infrastructure to make the types usable, since you depend on `ember-source` in your `package.json` file, but import from packages like `@ember/owner`.

 If you're curious about the nitty-gritty details, you can check out [the build script][build-script] used to generate types from Ember's source.
 Additionally, this YouTube video includes a detailed walkthrough of the mechanics of publishing our types: